Snapshots are point in time representations of Shares. Here are some benefits of Snapshots.

 A Snapshot can be cloned to create a brand new Share.
 This is useful if you wish to create a new Share that is an exact copy of the Snapshot.

-To clone a Snapshot, click on the clone icon in the Actions column of the Snapshot table as shown in this video.
+To clone a Snapshot, click on the clone icon in the Actions column of the Snapshot table.

 To clone a Share, see Cloning a Share.